Skat Cards ×

-The Skat cards, often called “Gypsy cards,” are a German method of fortune telling, or cartomancy, that uses just 32 playing cards from a regular deck of cards.
-The number cards from 7 up through Kings, plus the aces, are used.
-While the non-fortune-telling-game of Skat originated in Germany in the early 1800s, one can imagine that since there was bidding involved, men primarily played it.
+The Skat cards, often called “Gypsy cards,” are a German method of fortune-telling, or cartomancy, that uses just 32 playing cards from a regular deck of cards.
+The deck uses number cards from 7 up, face cards and the aces.
+The non-fortune-telling game of Skat originated in Germany in the early 1800s, involved betting and was commonly played among men.

-The sparse information found about using Skat as a form of divination is usually linked to a grandmother or great aunt from Russia, Poland, Germany, or Hungary who learned to tell fortunes with playing cards from their own mothers.
-It’s easy to envision the women all slipping off to the kitchen when the men started their card games to read each other’s cards in hopes of divining the gender of their soon-to-be-born baby or the fate of their no-good, drunken son-in-law.
+The sparse information found about using Skat as a form of divination is usually passed down from grandmothers and great aunts from Russia, Poland, Germany or Hungary, who learned to tell fortunes with playing cards from their own mothers.
+While the men placed their bets and played games, the women would use the very same cards in hopes of diving the gender of their soon-to-be-born baby or the fate of their no-good son-in-law.

 The spreads and interpretations of the gypsy tarot will vary depending on each gypsy fortune teller and how they were trained in the oracular art of Skat card reading.
 A Skat card reader is undoubtedly a person who comes from a long, strong line of ancestral intuitives and seers, or someone very in tune with occult divination practices from Eastern Europe in past centuries.